 - Assessing the Infrastructure Commission’s recommendations - sustainability and growth across Scotland;

 - Next steps for the National Infrastructure Mission;

 - Ensuring value for money in infrastructure investment; and

 - Delivering Scotland’s infrastructure priorities - funding, collaboration and ensuring effective procurement.

 Engagement with policy officials at this conference

 This Scotland Policy Conferences seminar has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: The Scottish Government; the Infrastructure Commission Scotland; Transport Scotland and the Office of the Secretary of State for Scotland.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: Infrastructure Commission for Scotland; The Scottish Government; Transport Scotland; the Mobility and Accessibility Committee for Scotland; the Scotland Office; the Crown Estate Scotland; BEIS and the IPA.